 Authors are encouraged to consider creating a figure that outlines the experimental workflow(s) used to generate and analyse the data output(s).

 Figure 1.
 The spatial distribution of sites from cover crop, no-tillage, organic farm, and agro-forestry system across the globe.
-The numbers in the parenthesis represet number of sites for different conservation management method.
+The numbers in the parenthesis represent the number of sites for different conservation management method.
 The size of sign in the map represents the number of comparisons in each site.

 Figure 2.
-Flow chart shows the procedure of data integration (left panel), experiment ID allocation (middle panel), and use potential the database can support (right panel).
-Historical conservation papers across global were collected and these meet the criteria were extracted and integrated into the dataset.
-To identify the experiment ID of pair comparisons, if the cash crop, site, tillage, fertilizer level, cover crop, soil sampling depth, cover crop termination, and cash crop rotation are same, we assign them a same experiment ID, otherwise, a different experiment ID was assigned (middle panel).
-The database can support systematic review, meta-analysis, soil health calculator developing, guide future experiment design, analyze conservation management’s effect on no-point pollution (e.g., soil erosion, runoff, and nutrient leaching), and many other usage (right panel).
+Flow chart shows the procedure of data integration (left panel), experiment ID allocation (middle panel), and use of potential the database can support (right panel).
+Historical conservation papers across the globe were collected and only some met our criteria and were extracted and integrated into the dataset.
+To identify the experiment ID of pair comparisons, if the cash crop, site, tillage, fertilizer level, cover crop, soil sampling depth, cover crop termination, and cash crop rotation were the same, we assigned them the same experiment ID, otherwise, a different experiment ID was assigned (middle panel).
+The database can support systematic review, meta-analysis, soil health calculator developing, guide future experiment design, analyze conservation management’s effect on no-point pollution (e.g., soil erosion, runoff, and nutrient leaching), and many other usages (right panel).

 Figure 3.
-Diagram showed how soil sampling depths were separated into 0-10cm, 0-20cm, 0-30cm, and 30-90cm layers.
+Diagram showed how soil sampling depths were separated into 0-10cm, 0-20cm, 0-30cm, and 30-90cm layer groups.

 Figure Legends